Implementation and Management of Co-Teaching Practices Between ESL and Mainstream Teachers at One Middle School

 This study investigated how mainstream teachers and ESL teachers are currently implementing best practices of co-teaching in their classrooms according to literature and how teachers are managing this implementation of co-teaching.
 Two ESL teachers, one mainstream math teacher, and four mainstream language arts teachers participated in the study.
 These teachers completed a questionnaire and then participated in a focus group.
 The questionnaire and focus group contained questions about co-teaching that related to the necessary components of co-teaching.
 The major findings of this study showed teachers perception of co-teaching was directly related to whether or not they had a good relationship with their co-taught partner as well as whether or not they felt they had administration support.

 Muzik, Rachel Margaret, "Implementation and Management of Co-Teaching Practices Between ESL and Mainstream Teachers at One Middle School" (2014).
-School of Education Student Capstone Theses and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 50.